cocowalla/serilog-sinks-file-header/README.md

 }
 ```

-To break this down a bit, what you are doing is specifying the fully qualified type name of the static class that provides your `HeaderWriter`, using `Serilog.Settings.Configuration`'s special `::` syntax to point to the `MyHeaderWriter` member.
+To break this down a bit, what you are doing is specifying the fully qualified type name of the class that provides your `HeaderWriter`, using `Serilog.Settings.Configuration`'s special `::` syntax to point to the `MyHeaderWriter` member.

-### Sample application
+### Sample applications
-A basic [console app](https://github.com/cocowalla/serilog-sinks-file-header/tree/master/sample/Serilog.Sinks.File.Header.Sample) is provides as a sample.
+2 basic console apps are provided as samples:

+- [Serilog.Sinks.File.Header.Sample](https://github.com/cocowalla/serilog-sinks-file-header/tree/master/sample/Serilog.Sinks.File.Header.Sample): demonstrates writing tab-delimited logs with a header row, configured programmatically
+- [Serilog.Sinks.File.Header.ConfigSample](https://github.com/cocowalla/serilog-sinks-file-header/tree/master/sample/Serilog.Sinks.File.Header.ConfigSample): demonstrates writing CSV-formatted logs with a header row, configured from appsettings.json

+In both projects, logs are written to files in `.\Logs`.

 ### About `FileLifecycleHooks`
 `FileLifecycleHooks` is a Serilog File Sink mechanism that allows hooking into log file lifecycle events, enabling scenarios such as wrapping the Serilog output stream in another stream, or capturing files before they are deleted by Serilog's retention mechanism.